 1. What is a Colorado governor’s pardon?

 A Colorado governor’s pardon is public forgiveness from the governor for someone who has been convicted of a crime and served his or her sentence.
-A pardon is an extraordinary measure, generally reserved for those who have demonstrated rehabilitation after a conviction.
+Pardoning is an extraordinary measure, generally reserved for those who have demonstrated rehabilitation after a conviction.

 Under Section 7 of Article IV of the Colorado Constitution: